vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 ### Speed

-* The init script (/etc/rc.d/rc.sysinit) is shorter and much faster.
+* The init script (/etc/rc.d/rc.sysinit) and the shutdown script (/etc/rc.d/rc.shutdown) are shorter and much faster.
 * Caching of SFSs in RAM (`pfix=ram|copy` or automatic) happens in the background while the boot process continues.
 * 1download and 3builddistro are reimplemented using [debootstrap](https://wiki.debian.org/Debootstrap) and chroot environments.
 Build times are much shorter than upstream's and woof-CE itself is more portable.
+* `save2flash` is much faster because it copies modified blocks rather than whole files from RAM to disk.

 ### Security